ereyes01/firebase/README.md

 Go Firebase
 ===========

-Helper library for invoking the Firebase REST API.
+Helper library for invoking the Firebase REST API from your Go program.
 Supports the following operations:
-- Read/Set/Push values to a Firebase path
+- Read and write values using Firebase's REST API operations
-- Streaming updates to a Firebase path via the SSE / Event Source protocol
+- Stream updates to a Firebase path via the SSE / Event Source protocol
-- Firebase-friendly timestamp handling

-Based on the great work of [cosn](https://github.com/cosn) and [JustinTulloss](https://github.com/JustinTulloss).
+- Use native Go types/structs in all Firebase operations
+- Server-side timestamps that are automatically converted into native Go times
+- Read and modify security rules

+My starting point was the great work of [cosn](https://github.com/cosn/firebase) and [JustinTulloss](https://github.com/JustinTulloss/firebase).
+Most of the code has since been refactored, and comprehensive unit tests that do not call out to the network have been added.Also, support for streaming via SSE / Event Source from Firebase has been added.

-Please star if you find this library useful!
+Please star on Github if you find this library useful!
 Thanks!

 ### Build Status